PritamPriyanshuPatra2003/ANALOG-IC-ASSIGN--1-/README.md

 ### 2. Simulink Output of the High-Pass Filter

-*Output waveform from the Simulink simulation of the high-pass filter circuit.*
+*simulink output from the Simulink simulation of the high-pass filter circuit.*

 <img src="schematic/opampsymbolic.jpeg" width="500"/>